QuantumFusion-network/spec/docs/PolkaVM/polkavm_pallet.md

 ## QF Framework for Smart Contracts PolkaVM v2

-The first implementation of the frame work is to low level, here is an example of it:
+The first implementation of the QF Framework is too low level.
+Here is an example of Smart contract code:

 ```rust
 #![no_std]